 - To make-ahead: The noodles and sauce can be prepped and cooked ahead of time.
 They’ll keep in the fridge for up to 5 days.
 The tuna can be prepped earlier in the day, but you want to sear it the same day you bring it home from the store.

 - Leftovers and storage: Seared tuna will keep in a refrigerator for an additional 2 days.
 Be sure to seal it in an airtight container.
-Remember, seafood has a shorter shelf life than other proteins.
+Remember, seafood has a shorter shelf life than poultry or meat.

 - To reheat later: First, let me say this is absolutely delicious cold.
 Truly!
 If you want to reheat the noodles or serve them above room temperature, we recommend removing the tuna (just enjoy that cold so it doesn’t over cook) and then reheating the noodles in a saucepan or skillet over medium-high heat just until warm.
 It’ll only take a few minutes.